firesmoker/DiabloSouls/README.md

 think about stats.

+battle mage equipment?
+one that requires both strength / dexterity and magic? the mana shield from D1 is pretty cool, but I think it would be cooler if it was a property of a battle mage armor.

 Strength could be:
 	Damage:
-		melee attack damage (and some ranged damaged?)
+		melee attack damage (and some ranged damaged?) higher bleeding damage?
+		higher bleeding chance?
 	Counter:
-		counter stronger attacks (minimum required for some attacks?)
+		counter stronger attacks (minimum required for some attacks)
+	Block:
+		Higher block damage reduction
 	Stun:
 		longer stun duration (bigger boink!)
 		higher stun chance
 	Stamina:
 		Lower stamina cost for melee weapons
 		lower heavy armor stamina modifier
+	Tiredness:
+		Lower tiredness from parrying and countering
+		Lower tiredness from taking damage
+		Lower tiredness from blocking
+		Lower tiredness from melee attacks
 	Equipment:
 		equip heavier weapons and armor